-Alaskan municipalities had approximately \$2.4 billion in general obligation debt outstanding as of June 30, 2019.
+Alaskan municipalities had approximately \$2.4 billion in general obligation debt outstanding as of June 30, 2020.
 The level of Alaska municipalities' general obligation debt has been relatively stable over the last ten years, and the current amounts remain below the peak of approximately \$2.7 billion in 1986.

 Municipal debt issuance levels are influenced by State appropriations for capital projects and reimbursement programs, primarily the SDRP.
-Due to low State revenue projections, the Legislature placed a 5-year moratorium on additional bonds for the school debt reimbursement program in 2015 (school bonds that voters approved after January 1, 2015, but before July 1, 2020), and State appropriations for municipal capital projects have been severely reduced.
-The school debt reimbursement program moratorium lowered the amount of municipal debt outstanding while the near elimination of State appropriations for municipal grants may increase the amount of municipal debt outstanding.
+Due to low State revenue projections, the Legislature placed a 5-year moratorium on additional bonds for the school debt reimbursement program in 2015 (school bonds that voters approved after January 1, 2015, but before July 1, 2020), and State appropriations for municipal capital projects have been severely reduced or eliminated in recent years.
+The school debt reimbursement program moratorium lowered the amount of municipal debt outstanding while reductions and elimination of State appropriations for municipal grants may increase the amount of municipal debt outstanding.

 Funding for the program is dependent on annual legislative appropriations.
 The State is not obligated to appropriate the full amount of the entitled under statute nor contractually obligated to consider doing so.
-When amounts are insufficient, such as in recent fiscal years 2017 (approximately 79% of entitlement) and 2020 (an estimated 50% of entitlement), available funds are allocated pro rata among the eligible school districts.
+When amounts are insufficient, such as in recent fiscal years 2017 (approximately 79% of entitlement), 2020 (an estimated 50% of entitlement), and 2021 (0% of entitlement), if funds are available they are allocated pro rata among the eligible school districts.
 This does not jeopardize the security of the debt, because the full faith, credit and taxing power of the issuing community is behind it.
 See Section A(5), for additional information.